nurme-ave/react-weather-app/README.md

 I also have two useState Hooks.
 One of them tracks the state of the user input and the other one tracks the URL.

+It's important to note here that the fetch request is sent when the Submit button is hit with a new input.
+This means that while the user is typing no fetch requests are made.
+The latter would mean making a fetch request on every key stroke which does not seem very optimized.

 New things learned:
 - side effects in React
 - useState and useEffect Hooks